 The night before I left, my parents threw a big going away party, with a beautiful cake that read “Good Luck In Seattle, Kayla.”
 I was so excited.
 But I still cried like baby saying goodbye and backing my stuffed-to-the-brim car out of my parent’s driveway.

-What You Should Know About AmeriCorps Before You Apply
+What You Should Understand About AmeriCorps Before You Apply

-It’s all too common for college students to graduate with an (expensive) degree and still have no idea what they want out of life.
-I wholeheartedly believe that AmeriCorps will help give you clarity finding your own answer to that question.
+It’s so common for college students to graduate with an expensive degree and still have no idea what they want out of life.

 Why not enter college with some more clarity, life experience and money for education?

-Every year in my high school, military recruiters spoke to our classes trying to recruit students to join the armed services before attending college.
-Why are the armed services pushed to teenagers and not the non-armed national service branches?
+Every year in high schools, military recruiters speak to students nationwide, trying to recruit them to the armed services before attending college.
+Why are the armed services pushed to teenagers and the non-armed national service branches hardly ever are?

 I didn’t hear about AmeriCorps until after I graduated with my Bachelor’s degree, but I could’ve benefited greatly from a service experience prior to entering college.

 You can choose from anywhere in the entire country – where would you like to live and explore?
 If the urban jungle calls to you, do not choose a placement in the middle of Montana.
-If you love the sun and beach, do not take a placement in Washington State.
+If you love the sun and beach, do not take a placement in Washington State (take it from me).

-Even if you love where you grew up but have always wondered about the other side of the country, go!
+Even if you love where you live now but have always wondered about the other side of the country, go!
 You can come back.
 You are not buying a one-way ticket.
 And it’s only a year, max (program lengths vary).
 Be brave, and go!
 You can do anything for a year.

 The experience of moving somewhere new and building a life for yourself is so rewarding and builds so much character.

-I was wrong.
+That anxiety was incorrect.
 People know and respect the AmeriCorps program.
-Having it on your resume send a positive message to a potential employer.
+Having it on your resume sends a positive message to a potential employer.

-Also, it doesn’t mean you’re not paid, but more on that here.
+Also, being a volunteer doesn’t mean you’re not paid, but more on that here.